-Using the point-by-point structure generally requires more skill from the student in order to weave the similarities and differences of each subject into the fabric of each paragraph.
-However, it is also the default setting for most compare and contrast essays and students should be practised in it accordingly.
+Using the point-by-point structure generally requires more skill from the student to weave the similarities and differences of each subject into the fabric of each paragraph.
+However, it is also the default setting for most compare and contrast essays, and students should be practised in it accordingly.

 4. Gather Supporting Evidence

-Once students have analyzed the question and identified the similarities and differences between the two subjects, they’ll need to gather supporting evidence to back up any assertions they make in their essay.
+Once students have analyzed the question and identified the similarities and differences between the two subjects, they’ll need to gather supporting evidence to back up any assertions they make in their essays.

-There are many different types of evidence that students can use to support the statements in their essays.
+Students can use many different types of evidence to support the statements in their essays.

-Some of the most common types of evidence in compare and contrast essays include statistical evidence, textual evidence, testimonial evidence, and anecdotal evidence.
+Some of the most common types of evidence in compare and contrast essays include statistical, textual, testimonial, and anecdotal evidence.

 Let’s take a closer look:

 Statistical Evidence is perhaps the strongest type of evidence that can be used to support an argument.
 People like numbers!
 However, the most important aspect of using statistical evidence is that they come from a reliable source – those cynical of statistics echo the old adage, “There are three kinds of lies: lies, damned lies, and statistics”.